elena-off/sssp-loihiemulator/README.md

 ## Random Graph Generator
 The random graph generator can be used to produce more random graph dictionaries such as the ones above.
 It also calculates and outputs the solutions to the SSSP as calculated using the Dijkstra algorithm.
+For it to run, networkx (pip install networkx) needs to be installed.